cellml/libcellml/docs/tutorials/tutorial3/tutorial3_cpp.rst

     // Create a custom irreducible unit named "banana". auto uBanana = libcellml::Units::create("banana");

-    // Note that when a UnitsPtr is defined with a name only, it is effectively irreducible.
+    // Note that when a UnitsPtr is defined with a name only (that is, without any
+    // calls to the addUnit(...) function), it is effectively irreducible.

     // Create a new compound unit based on the "banana" unit above. auto uBunchOfBananas = libcellml::Units::create("bunch_of_bananas");